 The Coveo Cloud indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
 The items get into the indexing pipeline either from Coveo Cloud source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API.

 For an administrator, a content manager, or a developer, knowing what the indexing pipeline does is useful in cases such as:

 See also About the Indexing Process.

 The indexing pipeline consists of a series of sequential stages illustrated in the following diagram.
-As an administrator or developer, you can control the behavior of stages shown with a bright orange background, but cannot for the other stages.
+As an administrator or developer, you can control the behavior of stages shown with a bright orange background, but can’t for the other stages.